 Our Work with Foxes

-We handrear a number of fox cubs every season, orphaned through a number of reasons.
-Sometimes the general public will find a cub and mistakingly think it’s a baby dog!
+We hand rear a number of fox cubs every season, orphaned due to a number of reasons.
+Sometimes the general public will find a cub and mistakenly think it’s a baby dog!
 Every fox cub, though adorable, is treated as a wild animal and is never cuddled.
 Handling is kept to a minimum to ensure the fox remains wild and can be released back to where it belongs … the wild.

 We also work with foxes with mange.
 This terrible condition kills foxes and any rescued mange cases are kept isolated to prevent the spread of infection.
 The treatment for which takes several weeks of injections.